cbaggers/tables/plan-again.md

   function.

 - originally has though of handling `frame`s in this too, but I want to see if I can avoid that and instead be more gpu like.
 We do work and provide `event`s.
 The rest is left to the engine

+- 'Query pagesize' lib.
+Not neccesary though. just start with 2mb

 # NDog System